For anyone who’s never explored the wonder that is the Afroasiatic languages, here is your introduction.

 - Finding a defining characteristic in any regard for the Chadic languages is difficult due to the sheer amount of contact induced change in each branch.
 In most languages the 3-way voiced-voiceless-emphatic and in most cases emphatics are either ejective, implosive, or mixed.

-- Proto-language has never been fully reconstructed, and any current claims to reconstruction such as those in Thiel (2006) and Thiel (2009) have to be taken with a grain of salt at the best.
+- Proto-language has never been fully reconstructed, and any current claims to reconstruction such as those in Thiel (2006) and Thiel (2009) have to be taken with a grain of salt at the best being the languages have not been studied synchronically and diachronically in the same way Semitic or even Cushitic have been.

 - Most widely spoken language is Wolaytta.